JanHerca/urantiapedia/output/wikijs/en/article/606/Vol11_2_10th_anniv.md

 _The URANTIA Book_ contains much more than the teachings of Jesus.
 Because of this, we are far away from the time when the Book should be openly proclaimed.
 The Gospel itself is always appropriate for all people, but the Book contains much that may not always be appropriate.
 It is highly undesirable that the Gospel teachings become publicly associated with material that many are not yet ready to absorb, and thereby be innocently prejudiced against truth.

 Jesus very clearly told those who were to teach his gospel that the message was to be completely dissociated from all political and moral precepts.
 In the book we have the spiritual teachings of Jesus often associated with many other necessary but advanced moral, political and scientific matters.
 If we follow what the Book itself says, we will teach Jesus' teachings mixed with nothing else.
-If the social and political entanglement of the Gospel is to be avoided in the case of _The URANTLA Book_, we must not allow the book to come to public attention before there is religious and secular peace.
+If the social and political entanglement of the Gospel is to be avoided in the case of _The URANTIA Book_, we must not allow the book to come to public attention before there is religious and secular peace.

 There is a criterion by which we may gauge who is and who may not be ready for the book, the acid test of religious philosophy, and that is the ability to distinguish between material things and spiritual values, along with an understanding of the way in which the two relate in life.
 To appreciate the book, an individual must be sensitive to both science and religion, and relatively flexible in philosophic approach.